suchipi/hex-engine/packages/website/docs/api-2d.md

 function Aseprite(
   data: AsepriteLoader.Data
 ): {
+  /**
-  /** The current animation, that frames will be drawn from. */
+   * The current animation, that frames will be drawn from.
+   *
+   * Available since version: 0.0.0
+   */
   currentAnim: AnimationAPI<HTMLCanvasElement>;

+  /**
-  /** The aseprite-loader data that was passed into this function. */
+   * The aseprite-loader data that was passed into this function.
+   *
+   * Available since version: 0.0.0
+   */
   data: AsepriteLoader.Data;

   /**